michellenovenda/pyMoney/README.md

 # pyMoney

-A Graphical User Interface (GUI) that is used to record daily life incomes and expenses that is implemented with Python ans Tkinter.
+A Graphical User Interface (GUI) that is used to record daily life incomes and expenses that is implemented with Python and Tkinter.
 <br>
 <br>